betaflight/betaflight/docs/Board - AlienWii32.md

     set serialrx_provider = 1   (0 for 1024bit, 1 for 2048bit)
     set spektrum_sat_bind = 5

-For more detail of the different bind modes please refer the “Spektrum bind.md” document
+For more detail of the different bind modes please refer the [Spektrum Bind](Spektrum bind.md) document

 Deltang receivers in serial mode will work like any other Spektrum satellite receiver (10bit, 22ms) only the bind process will be different.